pinkpixel-dev/datetime-mcp/README.md

 [![smithery badge](https://smithery.ai/badge/@pinkpixel-dev/datetime-mcp)](https://smithery.ai/server/@pinkpixel-dev/datetime-mcp)

-A simple MCP server that provides LLMs with the current date and time context based on the server's system clock.
+A powerful MCP server that provides LLMs with current date and time context with comprehensive timezone support.
+Get the current time in any timezone, with configurable defaults and intelligent fallbacks.

-This is a TypeScript-based MCP server that demonstrates a basic tool implementation for the Model Context Protocol.
+This is a TypeScript-based MCP server built with the Model Context Protocol that demonstrates timezone-aware datetime functionality.

 ## Features ✨

 ### Tools
-- **`get_current_datetime`**: Returns the current date and time of the server as an ISO 8601 formatted string (e.g., `2025-04-05T22:30:00.000Z`).
+- **`get_current_datetime`**: Returns the current date and time with full timezone support
-  - Takes no input parameters.
+  - **Optional timezone parameter**: Specify any IANA timezone (e.g., `America/New_York`, `Europe/London`, `Asia/Tokyo`)
+  - **Configurable defaults**: Set server default timezone via environment variables
+  - **Smart fallbacks**: Automatically falls back to UTC if no timezone is configured
+  - **Robust validation**: Validates timezone identifiers and provides helpful error messages
+  - **ISO-compatible format**: Returns properly formatted datetime strings with timezone information

 ## Installation 🚀